 (e) Legal messenger service.

-(3) A party must serve all other parties or their representatives whenever the party files a motion, pleading, brief, or other document with the presiding officer, review officer or officers, or hearing officer's office, or when required by law.
+(3) A party must serve all other parties or their representatives whenever the party files a motion, pleading, brief, or other document with the presiding officer, reviewing officer or officers, or hearing officer's office, or when required by law.

-(4) Service is complete when:
+(4) Unless otherwise stated in applicable law service is complete when:

 (a) Personal service is made;